Edmund Port

 Edmund Port (February 6, 1906 – March 2, 1986) was a United States district judge of the United States District Court for the Northern District of New York.

 Education and career

 Born in Syracuse, New York, Port received a Bachelor of Laws from Syracuse University College of Law in 1929.
 He was in private practice of law in Syracuse from 1929 to 1932.
-He was hospitalized and convalescing due to tuberculosis from 1932 to 1934.
-He returned to private practice in Syracuse from 1934 to 1953.
-He was an Attorney and District Compensation Officer for the Works Progress Administration and the Civilian Conservation Corps in Syracuse from 1935 to 1938.
-He was a rent attorney of the Office of Price Administration in Syracuse from 1942 to 1943.
-He was an Assistant United States Attorney of the Northern District of New York from 1943 to 1951.
-He was the United States Attorney for the Northern District of New York from 1951 to 1953.
-He was in private practice of law in Auburn, New York from 1953 to 1964.
+He was hospitalized for tuberculosis and convalesced from 1932 to 1934.
+He returned to private practice in Syracuse from 1934 to 1953, as well as working as an Attorney and District Compensation Officer for the Works Progress Administration and the Civilian Conservation Corps from 1935 to 1938.
+He also worked as a rent attorney for the Office of Price Administration in Syracuse from 1942 to 1943 as well as an Assistant United States Attorney for the Northern District of New York from 1943 to 1951.
+He was promoted to the United States Attorney for the Northern District of New York in 1951 and stayed in that position until 1953.
+After this period, he moved back to practicing private law in Auburn, New York from 1953 to 1964.